Nectarbits

 Some of Flutter’s most popular features are:-

-• JavaScript adoption: React Native leverages JavaScript, lowering the learning curve for developers with existing web development experience.
+• JavaScript adoption: React Native leverages JavaScript, and in 2025, it integrates with AI/ML libraries (e.g., TensorFlow.js) for smarter apps.
+This lowers the learning curve for developers with existing web development experience.

 • Dedicated Community: React Native has a massive and vibrant community, offering an unparalleled wealth of resources, libraries, and existing support.
 This means that finding solutions and assistance to problems is easier, considering the extensive community-run forums and discussions surrounding the platform.